 - Developed a new method for routing optical waveguides on photonic chips using Bézier curves, resulting in more compact and efficient chip designs.

 - Founded a startup, De Bezwaarfabriek, specializing in appealing traffic fines using fine-tuned large language models.
-Featured in De Telegraaf, NL Times, and the Legal Tech Map.
+Featured in Dutch media including De Telegraaf and NL Times, and on the Legal Tech Map.

-- Developed an audio recognition algorithm similar to Shazam for identifying advertisements in audio streams.
+- Built an audio recognition system based on Shazam's fingerprinting algorithm to identify ads in audio streams.

 - Simulated multiple logistics warehouses from scratch to optimize item placement and streamline order picking for a company in logistics (approx. €2.4B group revenue) and e-commerce (approx. €520M revenue).